Updated January 28, 2021

 Your committee, therefore, conclude that the contestant, Thomas J. GILLIAM, has not made good his claim to a seat in the House of Delegates from the county of Isle of Wight, and that the prima facie right of John W. Lawson, heretofore recognized, should be declared absolute—on the adoption of the following resolution, to-wit:

 Be it resolved, That John W. Lawson is entitled to retain his seat on this floor as member from the county of Isle of Wight.

 A. B. EVANS, Chairman— Was agreed to—ayes 51; nays 14.

 On motion of Mr. Green of Stafford, the vote was recorded as follows:

 Yeas—Messrs.
-Speaker, R. J. Anderson, William A. Anderson, Bailey, Barton, Bolen, Burks, Camper, Chapman, Darst, Dunn, Dunlop, Echols, Ellis, A. Browne Evans, Thomas J. Evans, Fitzpatrick, Gibson, Grattan, Graves, Jones, Kelly, Leflwich, Leigh, Loving, Mays, David Meade, Muorefield, Moon, Noblin, Opie, Overby, Paxton, Peters, Porter, Powell, Pretlow, Robertson, Ryan, Saunders, Seay, Smith, Stribling, Tabb, Trigg, John W. Vaughan, R. F. Vaughan, Ward, Wescott, Wilkins, and Whitehead—51.
+Speaker, R. J. Anderson, William A. Anderson, Bailey, Barton, Bolen, Burks, Camper, Chapman, Darst, Dunn, Dunlop, Echols, Ellis, A. Browne Evans, Thomas J. Evans, Fitzpatrick, Gibson, Grattan, Graves, Jones, Kelly, Leftwich, Leigh, Loving, Mays, David Meade, Moorefield, Moon, Noblin, Opie, Overby, Paxton, Peters, Porter, Powell, Pretlow, Robertson, Ryan, Saunders, Seay, Smith, Stribling, Tabb, Trigg, John W. Vaughan, R. F. Vaughan, Ward, Wescott, Wilkins, and Whitehead—51.

 Nats—Messrs.
 Bland, Brockwell, Dodson, Garnett, Gose, Duff Green, Griggs, McCandlish, Mauck, Charles C. Meade, S. P. Mustard, Richardson, Ross, and Wheeler—14.